Police: Man stabs 2 Indianapolis officers before he is shot | Law-Order

 A man armed with multiple knives stabbed two Indianapolis police officers early Wednesday before they shot and wounded him, authorities said.

+A police report filed in the case indicates a 20-year-old man was arrested and is facing two preliminary charges of attempted murder.

+Bailey said officers had not found anyone who had been harassing the suspect, but that remains under investigation.
+He said the suspect had called 911 to report the alleged harassment and when officers arrived the man directed officers to a residence that appeared to be vacant.

-The attack on the officers is under investigation, police said, and a separate administrative investigation is being conducted by administrative affairs.
+The attack on the officers, which occurred in a neighbourhood just south of the Indiana State Fairgrounds, is under investigation, police said, and a separate investigation is being conducted by administrative affairs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)